davidusb-geek/emhass/README.md

 ### Forecast data

 It is possible to provide EMHASS with your own forecast data.
-For this just add the data as list of values to a data dictionnary during the call to `emhass` using the `runtimeparams` option.
+For this just add the data as list of values to a data dictionary during the call to `emhass` using the `runtimeparams` option.

-For example if using the add-on or the standalone docker installation you can pass this data as list of values to the data dictionnary during the `curl` POST:
+For example if using the add-on or the standalone docker installation you can pass this data as list of values to the data dictionary during the `curl` POST:
 ```
 curl -i -H 'Content-Type:application/json' -X POST -d '{"pv_power_forecast":[0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 70, 141.22, 246.18, 513.5, 753.27, 1049.89, 1797.93, 1697.3, 3078.93, 1164.33, 1046.68, 1559.1, 2091.26, 1556.76, 1166.73, 1516.63, 1391.13, 1720.13, 820.75, 804.41, 251.63, 79.25, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]}' http://localhost:5000/action/dayahead-optim
 ```